carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.

-Never merge cells, as it will make your data unreadable by statistics software.
+**Never merge cells, as it will make your data unreadable by statistics software**.
+Don't leave blank rows to indicate separations in data

 ## <a name="units"></a> 6.
 Placing comments or units in cells